Vintage Poster F.A.Q.'s

-Vintage Posters - What are they?
+What does "Original Vintage Poster" mean?
 Where do they come from?

 Vintage posters are used in many different ways.
-In the home many people use these striking images as the focal point of a room, often the livingroom or family room but also the kitchen and bedroom as well.
-Vintage Posters are used prominently in television shows' decor - notice the livingroom in "Friends", Frasier, as well as in many movies.
-In an office setting the poster can be used in a lobby as well as in conference and showrooms.
-Some businesses use the Vintage Posters to promote their own products or just to create an atmosphere pleasing to their clients and employees.
+In the home many people use these striking images as the focal point of a room, often the living room or family room, but also the kitchen and bedroom as well.
+In an office setting posters can be used in a lobby, as well as in conference and showrooms.
+Some businesses use Vintage Posters to promote their own products or just to create an atmosphere pleasing to their clients and employees.